giordi91/SirMetal/README.md

 This sample builds on top of the previous one (05).
 We use the basic RT created to generate lightmaps and then apply them in a raster render.
-The sample provides several options and debugging capabilities in the debug window ('`' on the keyboard) also allow you to see the gbuffer and lightmap generated
+The sample provides several options and debugging capabilities in the debug window ('`' on the keyboard) also allow you to see the gbuffer and lightmap generated.
+***This sample to works requires texture read and write 2, barycentric coordinates and raytracing api to work***.

 ![basic](./docs/images/samples06.png "lightmap")
 ![basic](./docs/images/samples06.gif "lightmap")